2025 ︎ The Wrongs of Back Then

 The work thus addresses the history of systematic violence and human exploitation in the context of enslavement, particularly of women and children.

-all photos: © Stefan Effenhauser
+All photos: © Stefan Effenhauser